daneshbadlani/CSCI297-Test2/README.md

 ## Why can accuracy not be the most appropriate metric to make the sole decision by?

-Accuracy should not be the sole metric you sue to decide which model performs the best against others.
+Accuracy should not be the sole metric you use to decide which model performs the best against others.
 Accuracy is very dependent on the data you are processing, so if you have a dataset that leans heavily towards one class during training and testing, the model will have a high accuracy as a result of the skewed data.
 To get the best results for accuracy, you would want a balanced data set, however, that is not always possible.

 Accuracy is also an easy metric to alter.
 For example, if the threshold were to be adjusted, one way or the other, predictions that were previously classified as a certain class may change to another.
 This change across the entire dataset will change the accuracy.
 One would be able to fib their comparisons between models if they only used accuracy and adjusted the threshold of a singular model in a favorable way.